 Definitely not insignificant concerns, right?

 The decision to homeschool can feel overwhelming and anxiety-producing.
 It’s normal to feel like such a huge life choice comes with a risk that we’re not sure we’re willing to take.
-I’ve had more than a few people over the years inquire about homeschooling, then look at me, shake their head, and say,
+I’ve had more than a few people over the years inquire about homeschooling, then look at me, shake their heads, and say,

 “I’m not smart enough to homeschool!”